 Parents who cushion every aspect of their kid’s lives could be setting them up for failure when harsh reality sets in when they become young adults.
 Young children, teens, and young adults need to fall, they need to fail and they need to hurt.
 We need to be there for them during these times, but we need to not take those learning moments away from them.

 Having high expectations for our children can also contribute to mental health issues such as anxiety and depression.
 Our kids naturally want to please their parents but when the expectations are high and kids find it difficult to meet them, this can ultimately lead to feelings of failure or not being good enough.

 As parents we need to not set the bar too high, let’s face it, if they grow up healthy, happy and self-sufficient we ultimately did our job and that’s all we should be expecting of them.
 This in my books is spells success.

 There are many contributing factors that come into play when it comes to youth mental health, I’ve chosen to focus on the 3 contributing challenges that in my opinion are impacting young people’s overall mental health and well being today.

 If you believe your teen or young adult is suffering from anxiety or depression check out my post on Online Counseling; Therapy for how we live today, or better yet, have them check it out.
 Youth and young adults today access the internet for pretty much any service they need, this is one more avenue that can be taken to access supports to assist with achieving overall wellness.

-There is also now anxiety programs that can be downloaded along with activity work books to work through that can be helpful to young people (and adults).
+There are also anxiety programs now that can be downloaded along with activity workbooks to work through that can be helpful to young people (and adults).
 You can access more information by clicking onto The Anxiety Healing Program link.

 Ensuring our youth are educated in using technology responsibly and encouraging more face-to-face time with family and peers is key in ensuring they build empathy and compassion which is crucial to building human connection.